-De Minimis Aid means the ceiling of two hundred thousand euros (€200,000) which We assess as equivalent to c.£170,000 of financial assistance provided under the De Minimis Block Exemption to a Legal Owner as further described in Clause 34 and in the De Minimis Disclosure Form (please see Schedule 1 to this Agreement) over a three year fiscal period;
+De Minimis Aid means the ceiling of two hundred thousand euros (€200,000) which We assess as equivalent to c.£170,000 of financial assistance, provided under the De Minimis Aid Regulation (EU) No 1407/2013 to a Legal Owner as further described in Clauses 36-37 and in the De Minimis Disclosure Form (please see Schedule 1 to this Agreement) over a three-year fiscal period;

 Delicensing Inspection is an inspection process of the Taxi and applicable documentation, conducted at a TfL inspection centre for the purpose of assessing eligibility for the Delicensing Scheme;

-Fleet Owner is a business in the UK owning two or more taxis;
+Fleet Owner is a business in the United Kingdom owning two or more Taxis;

 Inspection Letter means a letter sent by TfL to the Applicant once TfL has approved an Application setting out the details of the Inspection;

 Legal Owner is the person able to demonstrate ownership of the vehicle by way of proof of purchase i.e. bill of sale or proof the vehicle was given as a gift;

 Payment is made to a Legal Owner by TfL in return for the Legal Owner and / or Registered Keeper's Taxi being Delicensed.
 A Payment will be made following the successful completion of an Application and Delicensing Inspection.
 Detail on the payments levels can be found at https://tfl.gov.uk/info-for/taxis-and-private-hire/taxi-delicensing-scheme ;

 Report is the report issued by TfL to the Legal Owner and / or Registered Keeper and/or authorised third party once a Delicensing Inspection has taken place;

 Registered Keeper is the person named in section five of the Taxi's V5C registration document.
 The registered keeper is usually the person who is actually using / keeping the Taxi and this is not necessarily the Legal Owner of the Taxi;

 Scheme means the taxi delicensing scheme as further described in clause 2 and detailed in https://tfl.gov.uk/info-for/taxis-and-private-hire/emissions-standards-for-taxis;

 Taxi is a vehicle licensed under section six of the Metropolitan Public Carriage Act 1869;

-Taxi Vehicle Licence is the vehicle licence issued by TfL to enable the Legal Owner and/or Registered Keeper to use the Taxi for the carriage of fare paying passengers for a period of one year;
+Taxi Vehicle Licence is the vehicle taxi licence issued by TfL to enable the Legal Owner and/or Registered Keeper to use the Taxi for the carriage of fare paying passengers for a period of one year;

-Taxi Licensing Requirements is TfL's standard for licensing and re-licensing a Taxi for use as a taxi in Greater London as per the TfL Conditions of Fitness and Inspection Manual; and
+Taxi Licensing Requirements is TfL's standard for licensing and re-licensing a vehicle for use as a Taxi in Greater London as per the TfL Condition of Fitness and Inspection Manual.